fionaroni/COMPSCI-X433.3/README.md

 We used Anaconda Spyder environment and Jupyter notebook to execute.
 We used Python version 3.6.

 The code relies on numpy, scipy, pandas, matplotlib, plotly, seaborn, tensorflow, and sklearn.
-The specific modules are below (and are also imported into memory upon execution): import numpy as np from scipy.stats import normaltest, anderson, shapiro import pandas as pd import matplotlib.pyplot as plt import plotly plotly.offline.init_notebook_mode()
+The specific modules are below (and are also imported into memory upon execution):
+\nimport numpy as np
+\nfrom scipy.stats import normaltest, anderson, shapiro
+\nimport pandas as pd
+import matplotlib.pyplot as plt import plotly plotly.offline.init_notebook_mode()